mulforma/Zelar/README.md

   </p>
 </p>

+## WHY NINTOD?

+Because it's open-source!
+We are currently working on a lot of features (but we are also working on a lot of bugs too).
+You can help us by contributing to the project.
+Because we love open-source, isn't that right?

 ## SUPPORT SERVER

 If you want to talk about the bot development, Please go to [this discord server](https://x.vvx.bar/nt/sup)